Beth3346/vue-jest-helpers/README.md

     import helpers from 'elr-vue-jest-helpers';

-Initialize the helpers library in your beforeEach pass in the Vue component instance pass in the expect method from Jest
+Initialize the helpers library after you mount your wrapper component pass in the Vue component instance pass in the expect method from Jest all methods are chainable

     h.init(wrapper, expect);

+\*\*\* if you mount your component again you must reinitialize the test utilities so they can interact with your new wrapper.

 ### Methods

-- Select
+- select
-- Type
+- type
-- Blur
+- blur
-- Submit
+- submit
-- Clear
+- clear
-- Click
+- click
-- Emit
+- emit
-- DoesNotEmit
+- doesNotEmit
-- PayloadEquals
+- payloadEquals
-- Contains
+- contains
-- DoesNotContain
+- doesNotContain
-- Matches
+- matches
-- See
+- see
-- Html
+- html
-- HasStyle
+- hasStyle
-- IsHidden
+- isHidden
-- IsValidInput
+- isValidInput
-- IsInvalidInput
+- isInvalidInput
-- HasCount
+- hasCount
 - hasClass
 - notToHaveClass
+- isDisabled
+- isNotDisabled
+- text